USEPA/LCIAformatter/README.md

 at least the standard openLCA unit groups and flow properties are available.

 ### Logging details
-The `lciafmt` module uses writes messages to the default logger of the `logging` package.
+The `lciafmt` module writes messages to the default logger of the `logging` package.
 In order to see more details, you can set the log level to a finer
 level: